 Middle Row: Ernest Fry, Bill Sivers, F Hoath (Captain), Bill Parrett

 Front: WC Englefield, J Cousens, J Buck, E Paterson

 The success of the previous decade continued into the next when once again Jarvis Brook won the Crowborough & District League three seasons in succession and were awarded the trophy outright.
 In addition they also brought home the Tun Wells District League Shield for the 1911/12 season (see picture).
 The club appears to have gone through some financial difficulties shortly thereafter, amid reports that the unidentified gentlemen in the cap was reputed to have run off with the club funds!
 An anonymous cheque was received from a gentleman to clear club debts in Oct 1912 and other fundraising/donations appear to have kept the club afloat.
 A newspaper report in June 1913 suggested an amalgamation with Crowborough Athletic, but the intervention of The Great War put paid to any moves in that direction.
-No football was played from 1914 until September 1919, and the war claimed the life of at least one JBFC player – Frank Middleton, who played outside left for the Brook, was killed in action in July 1916.
+No football was played from 1914 until September 1919, and the war claimed the life of at least two JBFC players – Frank Middleton, who played outside left for the Brook, was killed in action in June 1916 and Ernest Fry killed in action Aug 1916.